LISTEN TO THIS CONVERSATION

 EDITOR’S NOTE: Our times at last have found their voice, and it belongs to a Pakistani American: Ayad Akhtar, born in New York, raised in Wisconsin, an alum of Brown and Columbia, actor, novelist, screenwriter and playwright, with an ever-soliciting eye for the wickedness and wonders of the world.
 Winner of the Pulitzer Prize for Drama, his plays revel in the combustions of an America on edge, bursting with excess — too much of everything, from wealth and impoverishment to religion, rage and radicalism, from sad hearts and hollow souls and shifting identities to the glorious celebration of money.
 Perhaps that should be the inglorious celebration of money: E Pluribus Unum transformed into Every Man a Midas.

-His latest play, Junk, is running through Jan.
-7 at the Vivian Beaumont Theatre at Lincoln Center: Lucky you if you can get there over the holidays.
+His latest play is Junk.
 One critic calls Junk “an epic, strutting, restless, sexually charged, slam-bang-wham piece of work… A Shakespearan history play of spiraling national consequence.”
 That’s too modest; Junk is not only history but prophecy.
 A Biblical-like account of who’s running America — and how.
 Last week, before I announced that I would be signing off in retirement again, I asked Ayad to join me for this conversation, the last in a series.
 We had a great time together; it was worth the wait. —Bill Moyers

 (Note: The audio version above is an edited version of the conversation which was recorded in Dec.
 2017 and is published in full below.)